salesforce/lwc-rfcs/text/0000-light-dom.md

 It is important to notice that the order in which light DOM components are rendered impact the order in which stylesheets are injected in the root node and directly influences CSS rule specificity.

-**Note:** Different approaches layer style scoping on top has been discussed while designing Light DOM, like introducing a new file extension for automatic style scoping `.scoped.css` or using a `<style scoped>` element in the template.
+**Note:** Different approaches to layer style scoping on top has been discussed while designing Light DOM, like introducing a new file extension for automatic style scoping (`.scoped.css`) or using a `<style scoped>` element in the template.
+This can be addressed in a future RFC.

 #### `this.template`